aerenchyma/scrub-csv-emails/README.md

-sd_process_csv
+Scrub CSV Emails
 ==============

-A script to scrub a csv of email addresses.
+A script to scrub a csv full of names and email addresses.